predictiveworks/cdap-spark/works-ml/docs/BisectingKMeansSink-sparkspink.md

 hierarchy.
 This approach can often be much faster than regular KMeans, but it will generally produce a different clustering.

-This machine learning plugin represents the building stage for an Apache Spark ML Bisecting K-Means clustering model.
+This machine learning plugin represents the building stage for an Apache Spark ML "Bisecting K-Means clustering model".
 It expects a dataset with at least one 'features' field as an array of numeric values to train the model.

 ## Configuration